 After pressing Find, click on the XML editor and use F3 to cycle through your matched items in a search.

 The Rule editor is the text area at the bottom of a rule:

 The rule editor is a syntax highlighting code editor, for the 'Geneos' language.

 The editor has some predefined templates to assist you.
-To use a template, right click on the editor and then select 'Templates'.
-The code will be inserted at the cursor position:
+To use a template, right-click the editor and then select Templates.
+The code will be inserted at the cursor position in the rule editor.

 The templates are not complete; they require you to modify the code with appropriate values.